-The Commission ratifies the WSD's findings that Liberty has made sufficient progress towards maturity in the past year.
-The Commission expects that Liberty will continue to evolve its maturity in all areas in order to reduce utility-related wildfire risk.
+The Commission ratifies the WSD's findings that PC has made minimally sufficient progress toward maturity in the past year.
+The Commission and the WSD expect PC to continue to improve its maturity in all areas in order to reduce utility-related wildfire risk.